-PAIN RELIEF WITHOUT SIDE EFFECTS
+PAIN SOLUTIONS WITHOUT SIDE EFFECTS

 One area in pain research that has not received enough attention until recently is the role of disordered breathing in connection to stress and unexplainable pain phenomena.
 Research shows disordered breathing causes inflammation, reduced oxygen delivery, impaired blood circulation, and increased release of neurotoxins in the body.